Federal agents raid South Florida communities as part of Trump’s immigration crackdown - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 U.S. Immigration and Customs Enforcement

+The man was treated at the scene and refused to be taken to the hospital.

+Witnesses said he slipped away, hopped on a city bus and took off.

-The arrests have been carried out by U.S. Immigration and Customs Enforcement(ICE) and Homeland Security Investigations, with some assistance from the Miami-Dade Sherriff’s Office.
+The arrests of criminal migrants have been carried out by U.S. Immigration and Customs Enforcement(ICE) and Homeland Security Investigations, with some assistance from the Miami-Dade Sherriff’s Office.

 Copyright 2024 Sunbeam Television Corp.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.